harrisonzhy/ft-shampoo/README.md

 # ft-shampoo

 Curvature state replication using erasure coding for FDSP Distributed Shampoo by Meta Research.
 This builds off the [`facebookresearch/optimizers`](https://github.com/facebookresearch/optimizers/tree/main) repository of PyTorch optimization algorithms.
-It is designed for external collaboration and development.

 ## Setup
 To configure the environment, set the required variables in the project root directory: